The latest PR news from the Holmes Report.

 The In2 SABREs—previously the Silver SABRE Awards—are focused on the incredibly broad range of creative content now being produced by corporations, associations, non-profit organizations and government agencies as they seek to build stronger, more personal relationships with key stakeholders.
 Categories encompass a variety of channels—experiential, digital, print and video—across paid, earned, owned and shared media.

 These submissions should be anchored in a single piece of excellent earned coverage.
 The anchor media can be supported with additional pieces of coverage and/or syndication to show additional reach, scope and impact.
-Please include the anchor coverage or link to it in the entry form.
+Please include the anchor coverage or link to it in the submission.

-This includes exceptional broadcast coverage — TV, radio, podcast, etc — earned on third-party sites operated by professional media.
-Excludes any paid content.
+This includes exceptional broadcast coverage — online segments, TV talk shows, radio shows, podcasts, etc — earned on digital or traditional media.
+Excludes paid content.

-This includes exceptional print or video coverage earned on third-party sites operated by non-incorporated media entities, like subject-matter expert blogs, YouTube channels, parenting blogs, etc. Excludes any paid content.
+This includes print or broadcast placements on influential third-party sites that are not media entities, for instance subject matter expert blogs, parenting blogs, YouTube experts, etc. Excludes paid content.

-Includes content intended to persuade and/or change thinking, including speeches, award-winning entries or opinion pieces.
-This category is open to paid or unpaid placements, the emphasis is on the power of the piece to persuade.
+Includes content intended to persuade and/or change thinking, including speeches, opinion pieces, award entries, etc. This category is open to paid or unpaid placements, the emphasis is on the power of the piece to persuade.

-89 — CONTENT CREATION ON MEDIA SITES (Earned)
+93 — BEST CONTENT CREATION FOR MEDIA SITES (Earned)

-This includes content created and placed – via earned means – in media or subject matter expert sites.
-Does not include paid placements.
+This includes content strategically created and placed — via earned/unpaid means — in any news media, subject matter blog, etc. Does not include paid placements.

 These submissions should be anchored in a single piece of paid or sponsored media that should be included *within* the entry.
 The lead media can be supported with additional pieces of coverage and/or syndication to show additional reach, scope and impact.